You don’t want it bad enough. An essay.

 - Figure out how to solve the problem solve it, and move forward

-At the heart of human behavior is the desire to have more positive experiences that negative ones.
+At the heart of human behavior is the desire to have more positive experiences than negative ones.

 Positive experiences are easy, the negative ones are hard.
 But it’s those negative or difficult experiences that often define us.

-Think for a moment on some of your proudest moments in life.
-I guarantee that the majority of them are when you had to overcome great odds, obstacles, or had to figure out solutions to difficult problems.
+Think for a moment about some of your proudest moments in life.
+I guarantee that the majority of them are when you had to overcome great odds, obstacles or had to figure out solutions to difficult problems.

-And if you feel like you haven’t had any experiences like that look the people who you admire most.
-I guarantee that yo admire them because they have shown the ability to overcome great odds.
+And if you feel like you haven’t had any experiences like that look at the people who you admire most.
+I guarantee that you admire them because they have shown the ability to overcome great odds.